Photo: NASA - Hubble Deep Field|

-Have you ever looked up at the stars and wondered if there is life out there on another planet?
+Have you ever looked up at the stars and wondered if there is life out there?
 The universe is indeed a big place with much too much space it would seem for only us and no one else.
 So are we really alone in the universe?
-It is a question I am sure everyone has pondered at one time on another.
+It is a question I imagine everyone has pondered at one time on another.
 And for the proponents of our space program it is a major thrust for acquiring continued funding and justification for money already spent - the quest to find some evidence of life in outer space.

-We employ giant radio telescopes listening for signals that have discernable patterns which may be evidence of intelligent life.
-We send probes to Mars trying to find any sign of microbial life that may have started or even still exists there.
-We scour the universe with our telescopes trying to find the smallest link, the tiniest evidence of someone else who may be looking back.
+We employ giant radio telescopes listening for signals that have discernable patterns; we send probes to Mars trying to find any sign of microbial life; we scour the universe with our telescopes trying to find the smallest link, the tiniest evidence of someone else who may be looking back.

 And what if we find evidence that life did exist on Mars at some point in the past?
 Could there be and underlying motive in the secular mind to find it and debunk the idea of a God?
 To say, "See just as on earth life started there through evolution but because of changing environmental factors it was not able to continue.
 The processes of evolution were just as much in play on Mars as they are on earth, but there it could not be sustained.
 So where is your God religious people of the world, did he start something on Mars that he could not finish?
 Was he not able to sustain it?
 Why then did he start it?"

 And so Christians would be confronted and perplexed by this question.
 Why would God place life there and let it die out, for what reason?
 Is the theory of evolution really true, do things start out in a random soup of amino acids where life gets a start by chance and over time and in a favorable environment becomes what we have today?
 Is there really no God?